Skip to content

 Outcome of a write_to_disk call.

 would_change is True if writing would alter the on-disk state in any way (a base file's content differs, a one-shot file is missing, or a stale file would be pruned).
-The manifest itself is excluded from this check because its generated_at timestamp differs on every run.
+The generated-state file itself is excluded from this check because its generated_at timestamp differs on every run.

 write_to_disk